jrspatel/MailMind/README.md

 ![Vector Search](https://github.com/jrspatel/MailMind/blob/main/images/Screenshot%202025-01-06%20232420-%20weaviate.png)

 ## Improvements actively pursuing
-- Measuring the accuracy of cypher generation by the model and handling incorrect queries.
+- Measuring the accuracy of cypher generation by the model.
+- Prompt Evaluation.
-- handling the some inconsistences with the weviate retrieval.
+- Date issues with both the generations.

 - Exploring the integration of scraping techniques to retrieve email data after API fetching, with a focus on preventing any data loss.

-- Prompt Evaluation.